 Foil Activation Theory

-Foil activation is a method of characterizing an incident neutron flux through unfolding the response of the foils using the energy dependent nuclear reaction chan- nels in the foil.
-Activation experiments are essential for testing that requires small geometry to fit in the apparatus or where electronics equipment for higher fidelity measuring techniques will be damaged.
+Foil activation is a method of characterizing an incident neutron flux through unfolding the response of the foils using the energy-dependent nuclear reaction chan- nels in the foil.
+Activation experiments are essential for testing that require small geometry to fit in the apparatus or where electronics equipment for higher fidelity measuring techniques will be damaged.

 Activation foils produce measurable radioactive isotopes during the course of irra- diation.
 The production rate of radioactive isotopes is negated by radioactive decay processes, which place an upper limit on the radioactivity of a foil [65].
 The saturated activity